roshie/switcher-flutter/README.md

 # Project-Switcher ⚡

 A Mobile Application built using Flutter SDK, NodeJS and Micropython to implement Smart Home Automation.
-🌟 Control your Appliances from Outside your home.
+<br>Control your Appliances from Outside your home. 🌟

 ## Snaps ✨